-The Chelsea boss feels hectic run of games plays into Manuel Pellegrini's hands with re-arranged clashes allowing the Chilean to head into matches knowing how rivals faredChelsea manager Jose Mourinho believes Manchester City's fixture pile-up has made them favourites for the Premier League title.
+The Chelsea boss feels the busy schedule plays into Manuel Pellegrini's hands with re-arranged games allowing the Chilean to head into matches knowing how their rivals faredChelsea manager Jose Mourinho believes Manchester City's fixture pile-up has made them favourites for the Premier League title.

 Manuel Pellegrini's side find themselves in the FA Cup quarter-finals, Capital One Cup final, Champions League last-16 stage within the next month, plus a yet-to-be-arranged Premier League clash with Sunderland.